2025 Jacqueline Kennedy Onassis Medal Celebration

 Elizabeth Diller

 Elizabeth Diller is a founding partner of Diller Scofidio + Renfro (DS+R).
-Founded in 1981, DS+R is a design studio whose cultural and civic projects address the changing role of institutions and the future of cities.
+Founded in 1981, DS+R is a design studio whose practice spans the fields of architecture, urban design, installation art, multi-media performance, digital media, and print.
+With a focus on cultural and civic projects, DS+R’s work addresses the changing role of institutions and the future of cities.
 Diller led the completion of several significant cultural projects in New York City: The Shed, a start-up for innovation in the performing and visual arts that can expand its footprint on demand, for which she was both progenitor and architect; the Lincoln Center for the Performing Arts transformation; the High Line, which has become a model for sustainable revitalization replicated in more than sixty cities around the world; and the renovation and expansion of the Museum of Modern Art (MoMA).
 Diller also co- created, -directed and -produced The Mile-Long Opera, an immersive choral work staged on the High Line.

 Diller’s international projects include the completed 35-acre Zaryadye Park in Moscow, and the Tianjin Juilliard School, a world leading performing arts conservatory in Tianjin, China.
 Most recently, DS+R completed Al-Mujadilah in Doha, the first purpose-built, contemporary women’s mosque in the Islamic world, as well as the V&A East Storehouse in London, a home for the V&A’s collection of 250,000 objects, 350,000 books and 1,000 archives.
 Currently, Diller is currently developing the Pina Bausch Center in Wuppertal, Germany; Renazca, a new public space in Madrid’s Azca business district; and the design of a public park in Milan’s Porto Romana district, which will host the Olympic Village in 2026.